 Other self defense weapons and devices like Stun guns and TASERs are banned in some states, restricted in others and legal in most.
 Expandable batons are in a “grey” area in many states, split between out-right prohibition for civilians while legal with restrictions in others (e.g. can only keep in the home).

-Pepper spray or OC spray is one of the few self-defense products that are legal in all 50 states in the U.S. But like its fellow counterparts, it holds to certain restrictions as well.
+Is pepper spray legal in Wisconsin?
+Short answer, yes.
+Pepper spray is one of the few self-defense products that are legal in all 50 states in the U.S. However, like its fellow counterparts, it holds to certain restrictions as well.
 Some states do not allow tear gas (like OC/CS or CN mixtures).
 Other states have size restrictions and limit the OC percentage in canisters.